rymesaint/retas/README.md

 - Manage Users ( In Development )
 - Manage Application ( In Development )
 - ReTas Mobile Application ( In Development)

+# Modular Feature
+Because this application is a modular system, you can set the module that you just only need without having to much trouble.
+This modular system is based on package `nWidart/laravel-modules`.
+You can disable or enable the module with reading at the [documentation](https://nwidart.com/laravel-modules/v4/introduction).

 # How To Use Application
 - You'll need to login as owner first default email `rymetutor@gmail.com` and password `123456`